daniharmade/daniharmade/README.md

 ---

-Information Systems Graduate with 1 year of experience in website and Android development, and active participation in various bootcamps.
-Skilled in web development (PHP & JavaScript frameworks) and Android development (Kotlin).
-Passionate about leveraging technical expertise to deliver innovative solutions.
-Open to opportunities as a Software Engineer, System Analyst, Full Stack Developer, Front-End/Back-End Developer, or Android Developer.
+Information System graduate with 1 year of hands-on experience in web and Android development, supported by intensive bootcamp training and real project implementation.
+Experienced in building and maintaining scalable applications using Laravel, JavaScript frameworks, and Kotlin, with solid understanding of system analysis and application architecture.
+Seeking opportunities as Software Engineer, Front-End/Back-End Developer, System Analyst, or Android Developer.

 ---